Housing and Budget 2019

 Financial capability services to support Pacific households

-- Budget 2019 provides $2.64m to enable 300 Pacific households per year, over four years, to access financial capability services to support them into home ownership.
+- Budget 2019 provides $2.64m over four years to enable Pacific households, to access financial capability services to support them into home ownership.

 - Approximately 9,000 Pacific households have sufficient income to potentially service a mortgage.
 However, raising a deposit and obtaining finance have been identified as the biggest barrier to home ownership for Pacific households.